Our Picks for the Best PayPal Betting Sites

 Accepted Currencies on PayPal

 PayPal accepts 25 different currencies, covering countries across the globe.
 Some of the most popular currencies accepted at PayPal include the Australian dollar (AUD), the British Pound (GBP), the Euro (EUR), and the American Dollar (USD).
-Suppose you use an online sportsbook that accepts PayPal but is situated offshore (not within your country).
-In that case, you may be charged a small conversion fee as your currency will likely differ from the site's usually accepted currency.

 Using PayPal on Mobile Betting Apps